yuanzhen-lucas/Programming_language_learning/README.md

 # Programming_language_learning
 Programming language study notes

-This is a fragmented learning language and I am interested in Linux, R, perl, PHP
+This is a fragmented learning computer language and I am interested in Linux, R, perl, PHP